ashu-0453/Java-Project/README.md

 # Java-Project
-A Mini Java Project using different OOPS concepts.
+A Mini Java Project using different Basic OOPS concepts.